morpho-org/morpho-blue-deployment/README.md

 ## Getting Started

 > [!IMPORTANT]
-> It is advised to use a dedicated address whose only purpose is to deploy all contracts associated with Blue so that addresses are common across EVM-compatible chains.
+> It is advised to use a dedicated address whose only purpose is to deploy all contracts associated with Blue on each EVM-compatible chain, so that addresses are common across chains.

 - `yarn`
-- Add the network key and its corresponding RPC url to `foundry.toml`
+- Add the desired network key and its corresponding RPC url to `foundry.toml`
 - `yarn deploy:{component} {network} --broadcast` followed with appropriate private key management parameters

 For example: `yarn deploy:morpho ethereum --broadcast --ledger`

+All deployments that requires an instance of Morpho expects that instance to have previously been deployed using `yarn deploy:morpho ethereum --broadcast`, so that Morpho's address is saved and committed to this repository in [broadcast logs](./broadcast/DeployMorpho.sol/1/run-latest.json).

 ## Licence